 Virtual Network Console (VNC) is a remote control tool software developed by AT&T European Research Laboratory.
 An open-source software based on UNIX and Linux operating systems, VNC features robust remote control capability, high efficiency, and strong practicability.
 Its performance is comparable to any remote control software in Windows or Mac.
 This document will guide you through on how to build a visual Ubuntu desktop by using VNC.

-You have purchased a Linux CVM with the Ubuntu OS.
-If not, see Customizing Linux CVM Configurations.
+You have purchased a Linux instance with the Ubuntu OS; if not, please see Customizing Linux CVM Configurations.

 If the result similar to the following is returned, it indicates that VNC has been launched successfully.